Forgottenit/restaurant/README.md

 The message div was then targeted to close after 2.5 Seconds using the set Timeout function.
 - This method was learned from the CodeInstitute classes.

+## Getting Started
+- Once all the requirements are met, to initialise the project type:
+    - django-admin startproject __PROJ_NAME__ into the CLI (replace __PROJ_NAME__  with the name you want to give your project)
+    - Test it's working with python3 manage.py runserver and open the relevant PORT, usually 8000 (You are prompted to open the Port in GitHub, although, if not, you can click PORTS in the CLI Heading and select the relevant PORT)
+- Then create your apps by typing the following into the CLI
+    - python manage.py startapp __APP_NAME__ (replace __APP_NAME__  with the name you want to give your project)

 ## Technology used